adomokos/climb_that_mountain/blog/2016/05/run-ruby-on-aws-lambda.md

     |- hello_ruby
     |- resources
 ```
-(Highlight new lines)

-Add a [Makefile](http://www.adomokos.com/why-make) to the project under the root directory, we want to automate all the different steps as early as possible.
+Add a [Makefile](http://www.adomokos.com/2016/03/why-make.html) to the project under the root directory, we want to automate all the different steps as early as possible.
 Create a Make target to package the code for OSX.